-The steps below will guide you through the Portal for ArcGIS installation process.
+The steps below guide you through the Portal for ArcGIS installation process.
+Before getting started, it is important to determine your organization's URL.

 Preparing to install Portal for ArcGIS